-12-III.C.
-Except where recepted Execut where reasonable assembled tion is No Clarifies existing policy ELIGIBILITY FOR Except where reasonable Except where reasonable accommodation is No Clarifies existing policy. accommodation is being being requested, the PHA will only consider TRANSFER requested, the PHA will transfer requests from residents that meet the only consider transfer following requirements: requests from residents that meet the following Have no lease enforcement or requirements: termination of tenancy in progress Have not engaged in Have no current housekeeping lease criminal activity that violations or history of damaging property threatens the health and safety or residents and A resident with housekeeping standards staff violations or lease enforcement or termination of tenancy in progress will be sent a Owe no back rent or other transfer request denial letter until the charges, or have a resident passes a follow-up housekeeping pattern of late payment inspection or all lease enforcement has been cured.
-Have no housekeeping lease violations or history Exceptions to the good record requirement of damaging property may be made with Division director approval. o Can get utilities turned on Exceptions will also be made when the PHA in the name of the head determines that a transfer is necessary to of household (applicable protect the health or safety of a resident who only to properties with is a victim of domestic violence, dating tenant-paid utilities) violence, sexual assault, or stalking, and who provides documentation of abuse in A resident with accordance with section 16-VII.D of this housekeeping standards ACOP.
+Event where reasonable Event where recomple accompation is No Clarifica aviating nation 12-III.C.
+ELIGIBILITY FOR Except where reasonable accommodation is being Except where reasonable accommodation is being requested, the PHA will only consider No Clarifies existing policy.
+TRANSFER requested, the PHA will transfer requests from residents that meet the IRANSFER only consider transfer following requirements: requests from residents Tonowing requirements. that meet the following Have no lease enforcement or requirements: termination of tenancy in progress requirements. termination of tenancy in progress Have not engaged in Have no current housekeeping lease criminal activity that violations or history of damaging property threatens the health and 5 5 5 1 1 5 safety or residents and A resident with housekeeping standards staff violations or lease enforcement or termination of tenancy in progress will be sent a Owe no back rent or other transfer request denial letter until the charges, or have a resident passes a follow-up housekeeping pattern of late payment inspection or all lease enforcement has been cured.
+Have no housekeeping lease violations or history Exceptions to the good record requirement of damaging property may be made with Division director approval.
+Can get utilities turned on Exceptions will also be made when the PHA in the name of the head determines that a transfer is necessary to of household (applicable protect the health or safety of a resident who only to properties with is a victim of domestic violence, dating tenant-paid utilities) violence, sexual assault, or stalking, and who provides documentation of abuse in A resident with accordance with section 16-VII.D of this housekeeping standards ACOP.
 Tenants who are not in good standing violations or lease may still request an emergency transfer under enforcement or VAWA. termination of tenancy in progress will not be transferred until the resident passes a follow-up housekeeping inspection.

-Exceptions to the good record requirement may be made with Division director approval.
-Exceptions will also be made when the PHA determines that a transfer is necessary to protect the health or safety of a resident who is a victim of domestic violence, dating violence, sexual assault, or stalking, and who provides documentation of abuse in accordance with section 16-VII.D of this ACOP.
-Tenants who are not in good standing may still request an emergency transfer under VAWA.
-If a family requested to be placed on the waiting list for a unit size smaller than designated by the occupancy guidelines, the family will not be eligible to transfer to a larger size unit for a period of two years from the date of admission, unless they have a change in family size or composition, or it is needed as a reasonable accommodation.
+Exceptions to the good

+record requirement may

+be made with Division

+director approval.

+Exceptions will also be

+made when the PHA

+determines that a transfer

+is necessary to protect the

+health or safety of a

+resident who is a victim of

+domestic violence, dating

+violence, sexual assault,

+or stalking, and who

+provides documentation

+of abuse in accordance with section 16-VII.D of

+this ACOP.
+Tenants who

+are not in good standing

+may still request an

+emergency transfer under

+VAWA.

+If a family requested to

+be placed on the waiting

+list for a unit size smaller

+than designated by the

+occupancy guidelines, the

+family will not be eligible

+to transfer to a larger size unit for a period of two

+years from the date of

+admission, unless they

+have a change in family

+size or composition, or it

+is needed as a reasonable

+accommodation.